beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ## Features

-### Introduction
+### Prologue

-Currently the only part of the game that is playable is an introduction that gives some insight into some of the game's lore and mechanics but does not include the procedural generation and open world format that the game will eventually include.
+The prologue to the game is a short, linear introduction to the game's mechanics and some of its lore.
+Afterwards, players are free to explore the largely procedurally generated world and continue the main story.

 ### Game Speed Settings